Kahros/Discord-Adaptive-Dice-Roller/README.md

-# ADR
-Adaptive Dice Roller
+# Adaptive Dice Roller - ADR

 A Discord bot that allows users to roll adaptive dice in a server, intended for table-top games, such (but not limited to) as Dungeons and Dragons, and Pathfinder.